Texas Center for Healthcare Quality Innovation

 With the immense amount of healthcare data available and a wasteful healthcare delivery system, an opportunity exists to utilize timely and meaningful information to improve patient outcomes.
 By giving the right people the right information at the right time, we are enabling data-driven changes in clinical and operational healthcare settings.

-Mary Ayad, MD – Post-Doc Research Fellow
+Mary Ayad, MD – Post-Doctoral Research Fellow

 Al Aman – Systems Engineer